Don't just do Rockynats. Do Rocky!

 Pit stop - great dining spots to recharge and refresh

-• 15 minutes walk from Showgrounds Precinct will take you to Red Poppy Coffee, the perfect place to recharge your batteries.
+• 15 minutes walk from Showgrounds Precinct will take you to Poppies Cafe, the perfect place to recharge your batteries.
 The relaxing rest stop is nearby the Alf Kele Memorial Rotary Park adventure playground, perfect for the kids to blow off some steam.

 • Take a relaxing riverside stroll along Victoria Parade and Quay Street just before lunch and soak up the street parade action grab a seat at one of the many delicious dining spots along the parade route.
 Anyone up for prime parade views with a prime cut?
 The Criterion Hotel outdoor balcony is the perfect place to park up and kick back with a coldie and a succulent steak.